rasmusab/officialcocktails/officialcocktails.com/content/cocktails/champagne_cocktail.md

 ![](/cocktail-images/champagne_cocktail.jpeg)

-## Directions for how to make a Champagne cocktail
+## Directions for how to make the Champagne cocktail

 1. Add 2 dashes of Angostura bitters onto a sugar cube.
 2. Drop the bitters-coated sugar cube into a champagne flute.